 Are you planning to take a master’s degree programme in Psychology?
-And have you completed a Dutch HBO (University of Applied Sciences) or WO (academic) bachelor’s degree?
-Then the one-year pre-master’s programme in Psychology could be your bridge to the future.
+And have you completed a Dutch HBO (University of Applied Sciences) or WO (academic) bachelor’s degree in a related field?
+Then the one-year pre-master’s programme in Psychology could be the right option for you.

 The pre-master’s programme begins in September, and students are expected to complete all required modules within a single academic year.
 The programme is not available on a part-time basis, and there is no February intake.
 The pre-master’s programme requires a substantial commitment.
 It consists of a combination of 1st-, 2nd- and 3rd-year modules from the bachelor’s degree programme in Psychology and includes a significant number of modules on methodology and techniques/statistics.
-For a 60-EC programme, this amounts to a full-time course of study.
+For a 60 EC programme, this amounts to a full-time study.
 Full-time study means that a student will devote 40 hours a week to the course.
 Students should consider carefully beforehand whether they can set aside enough time for the pre-master’s programme.
 Teaching takes place during the day, and sometimes also in the evening.
 Attendance at workgroups and practicals is mandatory.
-Lectures and seminars are given in Dutch; some courses are taught in English.
-Most of the literature is written in English.

 Upon completion of the pre-master’s programme, students receive a certificate giving an overview of the modules taken and the grades achieved.
 However, this certificate is not the equivalent of a bachelor’s degree in Psychology, and students may not use the title ‘BSc in Psychology’.